group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 ### Requirements
 The opreation system requirements are:
-- Windows 8, 10 or 11
+- > Windows 8, 10 or 11
-- Linux?
+- > Linux?
-- iOS?
+- > iOS?

 The hardware minimal requirements are:
-- 2Gb of RAM memory
+- > 2Gb of RAM memory
-- basic CPU processor (for example Intel Core i3 2GHz)
+- > 4Gb of storage memory (if used as local software, installed from .exe)
-- >4 Gb of storage memory (if used as local software, installed from .exe)
+- > basic CPU processor (for example Intel Core i3 2GHz)

 For example, the program works properly in a 8Gb RAM and an Intel Core i5 CPU of 2.60GHz computer using, in Windows 10.